 Hi, I’m Greg.
 I’m an entrepreneur from California who makes a living producing music and sound designing for various companies.
-I consider myself very fortunate but trust me, nothing came by luck.
+I consider myself very fortunate to do what I love for a living but trust me, nothing came by luck.

 I knew next to nothing about contracts, legalities, or what to expect $ wise.
 I just kept to myself and tried to perfect my craft as much as I could.
 I remember the 1st time someone asked me for a track… I didn’t want to sell it!
 I was just shocked at the fact that someone liked my work enough to use it.